 $13 per student, and teachers/chaperones are free.
 A light morning snack and lunch will be provided, and vegetarian options will be available.
 Persons with any other dietary restrictions are advised to bring their own food.

-This year we are pleased to offer a limited number of scholarships to students attending school in districts eligible to participate in the National School Lunch Program’s Community Eligibility Provision.
+This year we are pleased to offer a limited number of scholarships to students attending school in districts where >50% of students are classified as economically disadvantaged (click here to check eligibility based on district profiles).
 Scholarships will be available on a first-come, first-served basis until all funds are allocated.
 Due to the limited amount available, there is no guarantee that an entire class or school will be covered.
 Schools are responsible for providing their own transportation.

 WHAT IS THE EVENT FORMAT?